Camino-statue-blisters

 Your opinion can always differ!
 This is just my experience with them during hiking trips.
 Be sure to share your favorite ways of dealing with blisters down below in the comments!

-Carrying a little vaseline or similar product is nice to put on painful rub marks or little wounds that can develop.
+Carrying a little Vaseline or similar product is nice for putting on painful rub marks or little wounds that can develop.
+A simple small tin from the pharmacy can be a lifesaver.
+And is something I always carry on hikes.

 Sleeping hygiene in Albergues